step-security/harden-runner/README.md

 ### Why do I see calls to `api.snapcraft.io`?

-During workflow runs, it was observed that unnecessary outbound calls were being made to some domains.
+During pilot, it was observed that unnecessary outbound calls were being made to some domains.
 All of the outbound calls were due to unnecessary services running on the GitHub Actions hosted-runner VM.
 These services have been stopped, except for `snapd`, which makes calls to `api.snapcraft.io`.
 You can read more about this issue [here](https://github.com/actions/virtual-environments/issues/4867). `api.snapcraft.io` is not needed for your workflow, and does not need to be added to the `allowed-endpoints` list.